-- These interfaces provide an active and engaging interface with streets, public parks and pedestrian paths, acting as markers within the neighbourhood precinct. - Corner sites must address these interfaces with entries, balconies and habitable rooms facing these interfaces.
+- Corner sites should provide an active and engaging interface with streets, public parks and pedestrian paths, acting as markers within the neighbourhood precinct. - Built form on corner sites are encouraged to include entries, balconies and habitable rooms facing these interfaces.